kypercoding/java-path-manager/readme.md

 ## Installation and Compilation

-To use this program, the user **must** have the following installed:
+An executable JAR should already be provided in the "Releases" section of the repository.
+For this, the user only needs to have the following installed:
 * Java
-* Maven
 * Redis

-After this, the user must perform the following steps to generate an executable JAR:
+Those who wish to generate a JAR locally must also have Maven installed.
+For these users, the following steps can be performed to generate an executable JAR:

 ```shell
 git clone URL